btcpayserver/btcpayserver-docker/README.md

 * [opt-add-configurator](docker-compose-generator/docker-fragments/opt-add-configurator.yml), to integrate the [BTCPay Server Configurator](https://install.btcpayserver.org) to manage your BTCPay deployment through a UI, and to allow new deployments elsewhere easily.
 * [opt-add-pihole](docker-compose-generator/docker-fragments/opt-add-pihole.yml) ([See the documentation](docs/pihole.md))
 * [opt-add-thunderhub](docker-compose-generator/docker-fragments/opt-add-thunderhub.yml) for a LND Lightning Node Manager in your Browser.
 Maintained by [apotdevin](https://github.com/apotdevin).
+* [opt-add-teos](docker-compose-generator/docker-fragments/opt-add-teos.yml) for [The Eye Of Satoshi](https://github.com/talaia-labs/python-teos), a BOLT13 Lightning Watchtower.
+Use port 9814 on your server or Tor to connect.

 You can also create your own [custom fragments](#how-can-i-customize-the-generated-docker-compose-file).